You are an early-career researcher or a permanent researcher and you are a member of an EVOLTREE partner lab?

 The EVOLTREE Executive Committee will take the following criteria into consideration when evaluating the proposals:

-2. The relevance for EVOLTREE in terms of contribution to ongoing EVOLTREE research activities (not only thematically related to them but contributing to specific initiatives such as TreeType) or use of existing EVOLTREE facilities, experimental sites or resources (e.g., studies developed in one or more of our Intensive Study Sites or meta-analyses using the resources found in EVOLTREE databases), etc.
+2. The relevance for EVOLTREE in terms of contribution to ongoing EVOLTREE research activities and/or use of existing EVOLTREE experimental sites (e.g., studies developed in one or more of our Intensive Study Sites) or databases (e.g., meta-analyses using the resources found in EVOLTREE databases).

 3. The international dimension of the proposal (i.e., the involvement of research teams from different countries, including non-EVOLTREE members)